MAGANER/Blink/README.md

 So it has 2 interface modes: graphical and console.<br>

 # TODO-list
 It is not finished yet.
-I think it will be not finished at all.<br>
+I think it will be not finished at all. :smiling_face_with_tear:<br>
 - [ ] check how correct is network connection in console mode.